CONTENT

 based on the four sides instinctly felt and described in all

-Away from home, a possible reference point may be the sun's position
+Away from home, a possible reference may be the sun's position

-during the day: rising, zenith (highest position) at noon, setting.
-Although this
+during the day: rising (East), zenith (highest position) at noon

 reference system varies during the day and the seasons, it is quite

 reliable ... in sunny countries.
-The winds blowing allways in
+The winds blowing always in

 the same direction at the same time also constitute a reference

 system.
-But the only never changing reference is the
+But the only never changing reference (in a

 realise that magnetized metal points to this star.
 From this